mootools/mootools-core/Docs/Element/Element.md

 ### Getter:

-Returns the value of the Element, if its tag is textarea, select or input. getValue called on a multiple select will return an array.
+Returns the value of the Element if its tag is textarea, select or input. getValue called on a multiple select will return an array.

 #### Syntax: